Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

-The first step is to be able to generate noise realisations for single 8 hour tracking passes as a time series, while preserving the properties defined by the power spectral density.
-We construct the noise time series $y_2^{\rm{noise}}$ of a typical 8 hour tracking run by performing a discrete inverse Fourier transform of $\sqrt{f S_n}$, where we take the \textit{Cassini} noise spectral density as shown in Figure \ref{fig:cass_noise}:
+Thus, the first step is to be able to generate noise realisations for single 8-hour tracking passes as a time series, while preserving the properties defined by the PSD.
+We construct the hypothetical noise time series $y_2^{\rm{noise}}$ of an entire 10 year tracking run by performing a discrete inverse Fourier transform of $S_n$, where we take the \textit{Cassini} noise spectral density as shown in Fig.~\ref{fig:cass_noise}. {Expressed as a Fourier series, the time domain noise reads:}